 About Me

 I have been working as an occupational therapist for 5 years.
 My absolute favorite part of this job is smiling during the majority of my day - whether that is from playful joy, authentic connection, or accomplishing something new!
 As a therapist, my specialty is working with neurodivergent children, young adults, and their families.
 My primary goal is to help people understand themselves better in order to grow new skills, participate in meaningful activity, and connect with others.
-I continously work to educate myself with neurodiverse voices and strive to provide neurodiverse affirming practice.
+I continuously work to educate myself with neurodiverse voices and strive to provide neurodiverse affirming practice.

 Outside of therapy, here is what to know about me.
 I am bouncy - bouncy hair, bouncy energy, and sometimes bouncy thoughts.
 When it is time to play you can find me hiking with my dog, doing arts and crafts, reading, rock climbing or meeting up with friends.
 I don’t always like to cook, but I very much like to eat!
 Some of my best qualities are being able to listen with understanding and find joy in every day activities.